azdavis/azdavis.net/posts/en/middle-housing.md

 If a community wants to remain entirely single family houses, they would be allowed to.
 Legalizing middle housing simply allows current residents to have more freedom to choose what they want to do with their property.

 In this sense, legalizing housing is a bipartisan win.
-Conservatives can celebrate a reduction of burdensome government regulation that is currently stifling businesses (housing developers) from providing the free market what it demanding (housing).
+Conservatives can celebrate a reduction of burdensome government regulation that is currently stifling businesses (local builders and contractors) from providing the free market what it demanding (housing).
 Liberals can celebrate increased access to housing for all, not just those who are already rich and powerful enough to afford the artificially high prices of the current limited housing supply.

 ### "This will reduce the number of trees."

-Requiring a sprawling, low-density, car-centric style of development via exclusionary single-family zoning is the true threat to tree cover, and the environment in general.
+Mandating a sprawling, low-density, car-centric style of development via one-size-fits-all exclusionary single-family zoning is the true threat to tree cover, and the environment in general.

 We'll have to cut down more trees, both to harvest more wood to build more houses that hold fewer people, and to acquire more land that has fewer people living on it, if we fail to legalize denser housing.